-- 1) Section 1 modification to add a phrase regarding non-credit bearing courses to the definition of "operate." - 2) Section 2.6(c) modification to replace the word "it" with "the Compact" for clarity of reference. - 3) Section 3.1(b)(6) modification to language to align with application requirements for all institutions when programs are no longer offered. - 4) Section 3.2 change to add one additional reason that a state might put an institution on provisional status. - 5) Section 4.4(g) modification to delete the word "issues" in the context of the section regarding mandatory arbitration. - 6) Section 8.2(a) modification to add a phrase to specifically indicate that input on policy is expected from institutions and other key stakeholders and brought to the attention of NC-SARA.

-May 28, 2021

-1) Section 2.2(b) modification to update the appeals language to reflect the implantation of the policy by the passed deadline.

-- 2) Section 2.5(c) modification to update the language related to the federal financial responsibility composite score (FRCS) pertaining to institutions and parent companies. - 3) Section 2.5(d) modification to update the appeals language to reflect current implementation of policy. - 4) Section 2.6(c) modification to update the appeals language to reflect current implementation of policy. - 5) Section 3.2(a)(8) change to extend provisional status period under certain circumstances. - 6) Section 3.2(e) change to extend provisional status specific to change of ownership, for ongoing investigation, or for an extension of an accreditation probationary period. - 7) Section 3.2(g) change policy language to align with changes in section 3.2(e). - 8) Section 3.8(c) modification to policy language to align with the implemented appeals process. - 9) Section 5.10(b) modification to remove the word "academic". - 10) Section 6.2 modification to remove screen shots associated with process of submitting institution enrollment data.
+4) Section 2.5(q), addition of this sentence; "States shall have a process for considering applications for provisional status."
+5) Section 5.2 Programs leading to professional licensure adjusted to correlate to the Federal Regulations.
+6) Section 5.3 Field trips and seasonal residential activity, clarification of policy with adjustment of words in Explanatory Note: SARA covers class field trips that do not involve multi-night residency.
+7) Section 6.1(b) and (c) modified to reflect data policy and remove process information.
+8) Section 6.2 modified to reflect data policy and remove process information.
+November 13, 2020 1) Section 1 modification to add a phrase regarding non-credit bearing courses to the definition of "operate."
+Section 2.6(c) modification to replace the word "it" with "the Compact" for clarity of reference.
+3) Section 3.1(b)(6) modification to language to align with application requirements for all institutions when programs are no longer offered.
+Section 3.2 change to add one additional reason that a state might put an institution on provisional status.
+5) Section 4.4(g) modification to delete the word "issues" in the context of the section regarding mandatory arbitration.
+6) Section 8.2(a) modification to add a phrase to specifically indicate that input on policy is expected from institutions and other key stakeholders and brought to the attention of NC-SARA.
+May 28, 2021 1) Section 2.2(b) modification to update the appeals language to reflect the implantation of the policy by the passed deadline.
+Section 2.5(c) modification to update the language related to the federal financial responsibility composite score (FRCS) pertaining to institutions and parent companies.
+3) Section 2.5(d) modification to update the appeals language to reflect current implementation of policy.
+4) Section 2.6(c) modification to update the appeals language to reflect current implementation of policy.
+5) Section 3.2(a)(8) change to extend provisional status period under certain circumstances.
+6) Section 3.2(e) change to extend provisional status specific to change of ownership, for ongoing investigation, or for an extension of an accreditation probationary period.